-In order to reconstruct the ICME behavior in interplanetary space and to link the results from remote-sensing and in-situ data, we propagate the CME in the heliosphere in the framework of the P-DBM (Napoletano et al., 2018) model under the hypotheses that: the ICME propagation is longitudinally deflected by its interaction with the solar wind; the ICME is later

-- overtaken by fast solar wind stream from the identified coronal hole at a distance $r{mix}$ , evaluated considering the concurring contribution of both the time for the CH to rotate in the appropriate direction and the time for the stream to catch up with the ICME.
-It results that the ICME arrival time and velocity at 1AU are: August 25, 2018 at 16:00 UT ( $\pm$ 9 hr) and (440 $\pm$ 70) km/s.
+- 365 In order to reconstruct the ICME behavior in interplanetary space and to link the results from remote-sensing and in-situ data, we propagate the CME in the heliosphere in the framework of the P-DBM (Napoletano et al., 2018) model under the hypotheses that: the ICME propagation is longitudinally deflected by its interaction with the solar wind; the ICME is later overtaken by fast solar wind stream from the identified coronal hole at a distance r{mix} , evaluated considering the concurring contribution of both the time for the CH to rotate in the appropriate direction and the time for the stream to catch up with the - ICME.
+It results that the ICME arrival time and velocity at 1AU are: August 25, 2018 at 16:00 UT (\pm 9 hr) and (440 \pm 70) 370 km/s.
+The failure to observe an IP shock ahead the CME can be due to large inclination of the normal of the magnetic cloud structure (Figure 3).
+Such peculiarity, associated with the the fact that the CME was slow and weak, made it very hard for L1 SW satellites to detect a true IP shock (Oliveira and Samsonov, 2018).
 This scenario is confirmed by the solar wind observations at L1.
-In fact, ACE, WIND and DSCOVR satellites detected the ICME arrival on August 25, 2018 at ~12:15 UT. - As a consequence of the magnetic cloud arrival, the magnetospheric field lines configuration reveal a large magnetopause erosion from 10 $R_E$ to 7.1 $R_E$ as both predicted by the TS04 model and observed by GOES14/GOES15 satellites, caused by the gradual depletion of $B{z,IMF}$ .
-In addition, the magnetosphere is stretched and twisted as a consequence of the action of the magnetopause and the ring current alone between August 25, 2018 at 13:55 UT and August 26, 2018 at 8:15 UT (corresponding to the main phase of the geomagnetic storm, at ground), and of the concurring contribution of both the ring - and the tail currents between August 26, 2018 at 8:15 UT and August 31, 2018 (corresponding to the recovery phase of the geomagnetic storm, at ground).
+In fact, ACE, WIND and DSCOVR satellites detected the ICME arrival on August 25, 375 2018 at $\sim 12:15$ UT.
+As a consequence of the magnetic cloud arrival, the magnetospheric field lines configuration reveal a large magnetopause erosion from 10 R_E to 7.1 R_E as both predicted by the TS04 model and observed by GOES14/GOES15 - satellites, caused by the gradual depletion of $B{z,IMF}$.
+In addition, the magnetosphere is stretched and twisted as a consequence of the action of the magnetopause and the ring current alone between August 25, 2018 at 13:55 UT and August 26, 2018 at 8:15 UT (corresponding to the main phase of the geomagnetic storm, at ground), and of the concurring contribution of both the - 380 ring and the tail currents between August 26, 2018 at 8:15 UT and August 31, 2018 (corresponding to the recovery phase of the geomagnetic storm, at ground).
 This scenario is confirmed by the simulation of a modified TS04 model set with the previous magnetospheric current assumptions, which well represents the behaviour of the observations at geosynchronous orbit (red dashed lines in Figure 4).
-A similar situation is obtained at LEO orbit on CSES satellite (figure 5), where the magnetospheric origin field variations (low frequency contributions) are induced by the action of both the symmetric part of the ring current and tail current along $B{N,LF}$ and of the asymmetric part of the ring current along $B{E,LF}$ (Piersanti et al., 2017), as confirmed by - the TS04\ model previsions.
-Differently from GOES observations, CSES shows also variations at higher frequencies (~0.025 mHz < f < ~ 3 mHz), which are of both ionospheric current systems and the magnetospheric-ionospheric coupling origin contributions.
-Our interpretation of the huge positive then negative variations observed during the main phase along both the horizontal components, is due to the loading-unloading process between the magnetosphere and the ionosphere (Consolini and De Mitch die 2005.
-Discussion of the along a state of the state

-390 De Michelis, 2005; Piersanti et al., 2017).
+A similar situation is obtained at LEO orbit on CSES satellite (figure 5), where the magnetospheric origin field variations (low frequency contributions) are induced by the action of both the symmetric part of the ring current and

+- tail current along $B{N,LF}$ and of the asymmetric part of the ring current along $B{E,LF}$ (Piersanti et al., 2017), as confirmed by the TS04 model previsions.
+Differently from GOES observations, CSES shows also variations at higher frequencies (~0.025 mHz < f <~ 3 mHz), which are of both ionospheric current systems and the magnetospheric-ionospheric coupling origin contributions.
+Our interpretation of the huge positive then negative variations observed during the main phase along both the horizontal components, is due to the loading-unloading process between the magnetosphere and the ionosphere (Consolini and - 390 De Michelis, 2005; Piersanti et al., 2017).
 On the other hand, the variations observed during the recovery phase are due to the ionospheric DP-2 current system (Villante and Piersanti, 2011; Piersanti and Villante, 2016; Piersanti et al., 2017).